-Vishnuchittar, who was elated, at this dream of his, conveyed this to his patron and friend King Vallabha Deva Pandya who made all arrangements for Kothai to be brought in a palanquin bedecked in all bridal finery, accompanied by an array of elephants and horses which was a symbol of status, along with lot of gifts for the Lord.
+Vishnuchittar, who was elated, at this dream of his, conveyed this to his patron and friend King Vallabha Deva Pandya who made all arrangements for Kothai to be brought in a palanquin bedecked in all bridal finery, accompanied by an array of elephants and horses which was a symbol of status, along with a lot of gifts for the Lord.

 All the people of Srivillipithur were overjoyed to see the happenings to their darling Kothai and accompanied her with her father to Srirangam which is about 250 kilometers from Srivilliputhur.

 The bride’s procession reached the temple of Srirangam and no sooner Kothai got out of her Palanquin, she rushed to the Sanctum Sanctorum of Sri Ranganatha followed by her father and all others.
-The moment she saw her Lord, she ran into the inner precincts of the Sanctum and there were a flash and Kothai had merged with the Lord Ranganatha body and soul!
+The moment she saw her Lord, she ran into the inner precincts of the Sanctum and there was a flash and Kothai had merged with the Lord Ranganatha body and soul!